beancount/fava/src/fava/help/features.md

 `bean-query` command-line tool.
 For an explanation of how these queries work see the [Beancount Query Language Reference](http://furius.ca/beancount/doc/query).

-Fava displays charts for BQL queries - if they have exactly two columns with the first being a date or string and the second an inventory, then a line chart or treemap chart is shown on the query page.
+Fava displays charts for BQL queries - if they have exactly two columns like the following example with the first being a date or string and the second an inventory, then a line chart or treemap chart is shown on the query page.

+    SELECT
+        payee,
+        SUM(COST(position)) AS balance
+    WHERE
+        account ~ 'Expenses'
+    GROUP BY payee, account

 Fava supports downloading the result of these queries in various file formats.
 By default, only exporting to `csv` is supported.
 For support of `xls`, `xlsx`